nandhini-wdev/seminal-auth0-next-auth/README.md

 Open [http://localhost:3000?seminaltype=seminalid&test=seminaltestparam](http://localhost:3000?seminaltype=seminalid&test=seminaltestparam) with your browser to see the result.

 ## How to
 Clicking on login button redirects to the auth0 universal page.
-Scroll down to the page to see the custom parameters printed in the bottom of the page with the wheatish background.
+Scroll down to the page to see the custom parameters printed in the bottom of the page with the wheatish background using the auth0 login page template.

 ## Issue
 Passing the custom params from the search param in "src\app\page.tsx" which is not working.